 This is a service unique to hospice.
-Twice a year we provide an extensive 20 hour training to interested community members so that they can provide support for Hospice of Montezuma patients and their families.
+We provide ongoing trainings to interested community members so that they can provide support for Hospice of Montezuma patients and their families.

 Volunteers are available to help with transportation, run errands, read to patients, mow the lawn, write letters, share stories, or sit with a patient while the usual caregiver takes a few precious moments off.
 This service alone can provide great relief to both patients and their families.